What Is the Minimum Military Enlistment Obligation?

-Serving in the military is a commitment for the both the person "reporting for duty" but also for the military.
+Serving in the military is a commitment for both the person "reporting for duty" and also for the military.
 There is a contract a military enlistee will sign to serve a certain number of years, but the military also guarantees you a paycheck, living quarters, food, clothing, medical and dental care, and training.
 What is the time commitment you need to be a member of the United States Armed Forces?
-There is a short answer and a longer explanation of all the options below:
+There is a short answer as well as a longer explanation of all the options below.

-Two years is the shortest amount of time a new enlistee can sign up for active duty, however there is a catch.
-You actually have an eight year commitment but you can perform this commitment as an active duty member, a Reservist, or and Individual Ready Reservist (IRR).
+Two years is the shortest amount of time a new enlistee can sign up for active duty, however, there is a catch.
+You actually have an eight-year commitment but you can perform this commitment as an active duty member, a Reservist, or Individual Ready Reservist (IRR).

 This is a program but limited in scope compared to the majority of enlistments into the military:

 The National Call to Service - All of the services also participate in the Congressional - mandated National Call to Service Program.
 Under this program, following basic training and an advanced training school, a member spends 15 months on active duty (full time), followed by a minimum of 2 years in the active (drilling) Guard or Reserves, with the remainder of the total eight-year commitment in the IRR.

 However, all the services (except the Army) strictly limit the number of folks who can enlist under this program each year.